damianoneill/zscaler-crt/CONTRIBUTING.md

 If you encounter any issues or have suggestions, please [open an issue](https://github.com/damianoneill/zscaler-crt/issues) on GitHub.
 Include as much detail as possible, such as operating system, relevant code snippets, and error messages.

-## Contact

-If you have questions or need clarification, feel free to reach out to the maintainers or the community in the [Discussions](https://github.com/damianoneill/zscaler-crt/discussions) section.

 Thank you for contributing to Zscaler CRT!